Vivek-Tripathi00/E-commerce-analysis/README.md

 ---

-## 📌 Highlighted Skills

-- ✅ End-to-End Analytical Workflow
-- ✅ Strong Business Acumen
-- ✅ Professional Power BI UI/UX Design
-- ✅ KPI-Centric Analysis
-- ✅ Executive-Level Presentation Readiness
+## 🧩 Potential Enhancements

+- Embed a **forecasting model** for seasonal prediction
+- Integrate **product-level profitability analysis**
+- Add **RLS (Row-Level Security)** for user-specific views
+- Deploy via **Power BI Service** with scheduled refreshes

 ---

-> 🏆 *This project is part of a growing portfolio demonstrating expertise in solving real-world business problems through data.*

----
+> 🚀 *This dashboard is a prime example of how clean design, smart analytics, and real-world data can work together to tell a compelling business story.*